suhaotian/xior/README.md

 **No**, but **xior** offers a similar API like axios: `axios.create` / `axios.interceptors` / `.get/post/put/patch/delete/head/options`.

-### 2. Can I use xior in projects like Bun, Expo, React Native, RemixJS, Next.js, Vue, Nuxt.js or Tauri?
+### 2. Can I use xior in projects like Bun, Expo, React Native, RemixJS, Next.js, Vue, Nuxt.js, Tauri or `NervJS/Taro`?

 **Yes**, **xior** works anywhere where the native `fetch` API is supported.
 Even if the environment doesn't support `fetch`, you can use a `fetch` polyfill like for older browsers.